 Posted in Arts and Crafts, Top Projects for Crochet/Knitting

-Crafty Sassy: 5 Easy To Do Beginner Projects For Crocheting
+5 Easy-to-Do Beginner Projects For Crocheting (Craft Odysseys)

 Looking at crocheting project, just looking at them makes you want to learn how to do it, if you are like me, you like to save the page you see them on and come back to it whenever you have time.